fonnesbeck/Bios6301/notes/r_basics.md

 Similarly, `%o%` is the outer product operator.
 Somewhat less obviously, computing the inverse of a matrix is performed using the solve function, which is a general function for solving systems of linear equations.
-Generally, solve (with arguments A and b) calculates the solution to $Ax = b$, where $A$ is a square matrix of coefficients, and $b$ an associated array.
-If only a matrix is passed, $b$ is assumed to be the identity matrix, and the inverse is computed:
+Generally, solve (with arguments A and b) calculates the solution to \[Ax = b\], where \[A\] is a square matrix of coefficients, and \[b\] an associated array.
+If only a matrix is passed, \[b\] is assumed to be the identity matrix, and the inverse is computed: